 Tinnitus is a persistent sound or noise that appears to occur without a corresponding noise from the environment.
-It's most commonly referred to as a "ringing in the ear" but the sounds may be different for different people.
-As many as 12.2 million people in the United States alone experience tinnitus severe enough to warrant medical attention, and as many as 50 million Americans have experience tinnitus at some point in their lives.
+It is most commonly referred to as a ‘ringing in the eaf’ but the sounds may be different for different people.
+As many as 12.2 million people in the United States alone experience tinnitus severe enough to warrant medical attention, and as many as 50 million Americans have experienced tinnitus at some point in their lives.

-Many things can cause tinnitus and tinnitus is certainly more common when you age.
+Many things can cause tinnitus and the condition is certainly more common as you age.
 But anxiety and stress have been strongly linked to the development of temporary and permanent tinnitus, and the two have a complex relationship that science is still trying to understand.

 Tinnitus = Anxiety?